Advertisement

 Other Programs

-This program is not open for direct applications; referrals are made by the Montgomery County, Maryland Continuum of Care Coordinated Entry System (CES).
-Referrals must be homeless and have a documented disability.
+The HOC PSH program is not open for direct applications.
+Referrals are made by the Montgomery County, Maryland Continuum of Care Coordinated Entry System for individuals who are homeless and have a documented disability.

-This program is not open for applications; referrals are made by the Montgomery County, Maryland Continuum of Care Coordinated Entry System (CES) for homeless individuals with documented disabilities.
+This program is not open for applications; referrals are made by the Montgomery County Continuum of Care Coordinated Entry System (CES) for homeless individuals with a documented disability.

 This waiting list is for Other Project Based rental housing assistance in Montgomery County, Maryland.
 Applications were last accepted from August 18, 2020, until August 31, 2020.
 Qualifications: Montgomery County resident for a minimum of six (6) of the past 12 months; loss of income or unexpect...